Every year HomeWork Solutions prepares a "what's new or changed" roundup of household employment tax laws and benefit information.

 Effective July 1, 2019, this is the most ambitious domestic worker rights legislation in the country.
 The legislation guarantees domestic workers are covered under the city's minimum wage ordinance, guarantees meal and rest breaks, or compensation in lieu of a break, guarantees a weekly day of rest, and prohibits employers from retaining worker identity documents.
 Perhaps most importantly, the legislation establishes a 13 member Domestic Workers Standards Board charged with making additional policy recommendations to the city council.

-Compliance with legal payroll is time consuming for household employers.
+Compliance with legal payroll tax laws is time consuming for household employers.
 Find out why so many families outsource this activity to HomeWork Solutions' household payroll tax compliance service.